Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Record and maintain all transactions consistently and accurately.

-- Keep an eye on the account regularly to understand discrepancies in the early stages.
+- Keep an eye on your account(s) regularly to get ahead of discrepancies in the early stages or life cycle of your business.

 B. Combining personal and business expenses